mainmatter/mainmatter.com/_posts/2020-06-02-how-to-improve-the-accessibility-of-your-app.md

 accessibility, that would go through a couple of important flows within the app rather than add those checks on the already existing tests.
-The reason for this was that we were dealing with an incomplete testing suite where tests didn't follow the same patterns, some would test flows, other would test just parts of a page, so it was hard to define where to add the accessibility checks so they would bring the most value.
+The reason for this was that we were dealing with an incomplete testing suite where tests didn't follow the same patterns, some would test flows, others would test just parts of a page, so it was hard to define where to add the accessibility checks so they would bring the most value.